 VPS stands for Virtual Private Server.
 It’s a form of hosting that allows users to have their own dedicated virtual machine for hosting purposes.
 This virtual machine isn’t really a separate server, but it functions exactly like one.
 Even though a VPS hosting arrangement allows multiple users’ accounts to be hosted on the same server, each one gets a private, virtual server that operates exactly as though they had an entire server to themselves.
 It differs from dedicated servers in that they do not have their own hardware unto themselves.
 In fully virtualized systems, however, the user may not ever have their attention drawn to that fact.

-Because it’s more expensive option than shared hosting, you should go for it only if you already have some experience as a webmaster (most of the time a VPS comes un-managed unless you pay extra) and your website receives some traffic.
+Because it’s a more expensive option than shared hosting, you should go for it only if you already have some experience as a webmaster (most of the time, a VPS comes un-managed unless you pay extra) and your website receives some traffic.
 Only then can you justify a move to a better server.
-But if you know that you need better hardware to keep up with the increasing traffic, a well-managed VPS can be a powerful choice – of course as long as you choose a good company and configure it correctly.
+But if you know that you need better hardware to keep up with the increasing traffic, a well-managed VPS can be a powerful choice – of course, as long as you choose a good company and configure it correctly.

-A quick note for those who have no idea – What is VPS?
+A quick note for those who have no idea-What is VPS?

 Similarly to shared hosting, a VPS offers you some space on a physical machine.
-The difference between shared hosting and virtual private server is that the latter gives you a part of the machine of which you are a sole owner.
+The difference between shared hosting and virtual private servers is that the latter gives you a part of the machine of which you are the sole owner.
 Unlike on shared hosting, all of the resources which are assigned to you are yours to use.
 This means that although some other websites may be hosted on the same machine, they won’t affect your site as each of them has its own resources assigned to it.
 You get what you pay for, nothing more and nothing less.

 How to choose one?

-1. See if you can justify that choice – money and experience-wise
+1. See if you can justify that choice-money and experience-wise.

 A VPS is not as easy to manage as shared hosting.
 If you have some experience or time to learn a lot in a very short amount of time, go for an un-managed one which can be grabbed for as low as a dozen or so bucks per month.
 Keep in mind that you will be responsible for everything on a VPS and will have to install everything from scratch.
 All you get is a virtual server with one of the Linux systems – either Ubuntu or Centos – installed, and from there you have to take care of everything else (unless you decide to pay extra/month for a CPanel license).

 If your budget is a bit bigger and you don’t want to waste time on taking care of everything on your own, choose a managed one (or, at least, get yourself CPanel, which is super easy to use but costs extra).
 Remember that the level of management is different between vendors, so you should definitely check both the offer as well as recommendations/reviews from other customers.
-When I chose my first VPS I had to learn everything from scratch (I went with an unmanaged one) and honestly, despite having a lot of satisfaction after setting it up correctly, the beginning was a real nightmare.
+When I chose my first VPS, I had to learn everything from scratch (I went with an unmanaged one) and honestly, despite having a lot of satisfaction after setting it up correctly, the beginning was a real nightmare.